How to Split Excel Sheet into Multiple Files (3 Quick Methods)

 End Sub

-• Now, click on the Run button or press the F5 key to run the code.
+• Click on the Run button or press the F5 key to run the code.

-• Lastly, the above actions split all the sheets of our original workbook into individual Excel files.
-We get the newly separated Excel files in the same folder where we placed our original workbook.
+• This splits all the sheets of our original workbook into individual Excel files.
+The newly separated Excel files are put in the same folder as the original workbook.

 Into Multiple PDF Files